No matter if it is a query about one of our experiences or a general question about Nagoya and the Aichi Prefecture. We are here for you!

 If you can’t eat up everything that’s fine.
 Just take home the leftovers, and don’t forget your recipes either.
 They will be helpful whenever you want to cook your favorite dishes from Nagoya at home.

-Meet Akiko at Kachigawa Station and get a ride to her home.
+Meet Akiko at Kachigawa Station and go to her home.

 Enjoy tea and a snack while being introduced to today’s recipes.